-Tuff Hedeman’s Touching Tribute to Lane Frost: A Bull Riding Legacy
+Tuff Hedeman’s Tribute to Lane Frost: Honoring a Bull Riding Legend

 Professional bull rider Tuff Hedeman lost his best friend and fellow rider, Lane Frost, in a tragic rodeo accident in 1989.
-Frost’s death was a huge loss for Hedeman, who had lost not only a friend but also a fellow competitor.
-However, Hedeman honored his friend in a touching and meaningful way that has resonated with fans of bull riding to this day.
+Frost’s death was a considerable loss for Hedeman, who had lost not only a friend but also a fellow competitor.
+However, Hedeman honored his friend in a touching and meaningful way that resonated with bull-riding fans.

-Tuff Hedeman, born in El Paso, Texas, 1963, was a talented bull rider who began competing professionally in the early 1980s.
-Like Frost, he was known for his fearlessness and ability to ride the toughest bulls others had failed to master.
+Tuff Hedeman, born in El Paso, Texas, in 1963, was a talented bull rider who began competing professionally in the early 1980s.
+Like Frost, he was known for his fearlessness and ability to ride the most brutal bulls others had failed to master.

 "It was the only time I've gotten off a bull with tears running down my face," Hedeman said following the ride.
 In a recent interview, Tuff Hedeman recalled the tragedy that took his best friend's life and the moments following when Tuff joined Frost in the ambulance and watched doctors try to revive him at the hospital.